Steps for India to succeed in electronics services design manufacturing (ESDM)

 Where NASSCOM (National Association of Software and Service Companies) has been able to move India’s software industry into the world markets, India’s hardware manufacturers are struggling to find footing.
 Granted, there are some terrific, large companies.
 However, relative to electronics, seemingly capable contract manufacturers are still finding it difficult to be acknowledged in the global markets . let alone compete.

-The following highlights are what we view as the essential activities and opportunities India must continue to seek to be a successful destination for EMS.
+The following highlights are what we view as the essential activities and opportunities India must continue to seek to be a successful destination for ESDM.
 Success is India’s to lose.
 We propose India focus on four target areas:

-- International and regional EMS industry organizations
+- International and regional ESDM industry organizations

 - Indian government